 - how much clutter is packed away in boxes that you can not even see

-Over the years I’ve gotten pretty good at estimating the time it takes to sort, walk my clients through a decision making process, and then putting items away.
-I know when we uncover something that will slow the project down and I can make adjustments on the fly.
+Over the years I’ve gotten pretty good at estimating the time it takes to sort, walk my clients through a decision-making process, and then putting items away.
+I know when we uncover something that will slow the project down I can make adjustments on the fly.

-Working in 3-hour minimum time blocks or “sessions” gives me the time and focus needed to process the clutter, organize the space, and help my clients achieve their goals.
+What works best for me is working in 3-hour minimum time blocks or “sessions”.
+This gives me the time and the focus needed to process the clutter, organize the space, and help my clients achieve their goals.

 So many of you found my video 5 Steps to become a Professional Organizer helpful and inspiring that I wanted to expand on a lot of those ideas.
 I’ve also created a YouTube playlist called The Business of Professional Organizing.
 You can view that at https://bit.ly/2WlKrUQ I’ll be adding new videos about working in the organizing field.

 ARE YOU INTERESTED IN BECOMING A PROFESSIONAL ORGANIZER?